chris7444/ansible-docker-ucp/README.md

 ```# shutdown –h now```

-3. Once the Virtual Machine is ready and turned off, we are ready to convert it to a template.
+3. Once the Virtual Machine is ready and turned off, convert it to a template as shown in Figure 4.
+![Convert to template][converttotemplate]
+**Figure 4** Convert to template

 This completes the creation of the VM Template.

 ## Prepare your Ansible configuration